zoxpx/pxdocs/content/reference/release-notes/_index.md

   Workaround: This is a variant of the previous errata.
   For volume with replication factor set to 1, Cloudsnap backup does not resume after the node with replica goes down.

+## 1.7.3

+* Provide a runtime option to enable more compact data out of flash media to avoid disk fragementation
+* Fix an issue with NVMe/SSD disks being shown as Magnetic disks

 ## 1.7.2

 ### Key Features and Enhancements